Oppression: Oppression and intersectionality

-An intersectional approach to oppression thus includes attending to the differential ways different grounds for oppression such as gender, race, sexuality, class, religion, etc. work together to create a unique situation for certain oppressed people.
-Take the case of black women as identified by Crenshaw herself.
-Only looking from a purely feminist perspective at oppression of women in general would undermine the oppressed experiences of black women.
-This is different from white women, as the latter are not oppressed on the basis of race as well whereas black women are.
-Crenshaw argues that viewing feminism as categorizing all women as one cohesive category of oppressed people obscures differences of experiences of oppression within such groups (Crenshaw, 1991, p.
-244).
+An intersectional approach to oppression requires attending to the differential ways different grounds for oppression such as gender, race, sexuality, class, religion, and so forth work together to create a unique situation for certain oppressed people.
+Crenshaw argues that viewing feminism as categorizing all women as one cohesive category of oppressed people obscures differences of experiences of oppression within such groups.
+A Black woman is not just the sum of the two categories.

-Intersectionality is not restricted to black women.
-For example, it is also relevant for Latina women and their place within feminism and anti-racism (Collins, 2011, p.
-3).
-Moreover, think of other examples where different grounds for oppression might come together for some such as in the case of people with disabilities, certain sexual orientations or religion.

-This intersectional approach has been highly influential in academic fields studying different forms of social oppression.[1]
-However, although Crenshaw (2008, p.
-279) argues her intersectional approach captures important differences within certain oppressed groups, Patricia Hill Collins (et al., 1995, p.
-492) objects that her approach is unable to capture the macro-level systemic nature of intersectional oppression.
-In other words, Crenshaw’s concept of intersectionality captures the individual experiences of oppressed persons which do not solely fall under one header of sexism, racism or something else.
-However, it is not suited to capture the way grounds for oppression such as for example sexism and racism work together at a (macro) societal level.
-Both conjoin to influence the unique experience of oppression as felt by for example black women.
+This intersectional approach has been influential in academic fields studying different forms of social oppression.
+However, although Crenshaw argues her intersectional approach captures important differences within certain oppressed groups, Patricia Hill Collins objects that her approach is unable to capture the macro-level systemic nature of intersectional oppression.